Articles > Business > What is an office manager?

 Apply to entry-level jobs

-As with most roles, working your way up gives you the necessary insight, perspective and experience to fulfill a management role.
+As with most roles, working the way up gives the necessary insight, perspective and experience to fulfill a management role.

-Administrative managers often start out as assistants.
-Since this role spans many industries, aspiring office managers can explore positions in a setting that speaks to their interests and abilities.
+Office/administrative managers often start out as assistants.
+Since this role spans many industries, and allows exploration of other positions in a setting that speaks to interests and abilities.
 As noted, that can be a medical facility, a government organization or a traditional business.

-As you search for jobs, be mindful of your desired location, distance to the office and potential salary.
-Taking these considerations into account can lead you toward a role that works best for you and your goals.
+While searching for jobs, be mindful of the desired location, distance to the office and potential salary.
+Taking these considerations into account can lead toward a role that is a good fit.

 Networking

-Making genuine professional connections can start now!
-Whether you’re considering school, in school or already working, getting to know other people in this field opens the door to mentorship, opportunities and insights.
+Making genuine professional connections can start at any time.
+Whether considering school, in school or already working, getting to know other people in this field opens the door to mentorship, opportunities and insights.

 Headshot of Michael Feder